Anngela Nunag

 Anngela Nunag (born December 21, 1991) is a Filipino volleyball athlete.
-She currently plays for the Chery Tiggo Crossovers in the Premier Volleyball League.
+She last played for the Chery Tiggo Crossovers in the Premier Volleyball League.

 Volleyball career

 Nunag plays as the Libero of the Philippine Army Lady Troopers in 2012 up to 2016.

 In 2017, she played for the Creamline Cool Smashers and her team became Bronze medalist in the 2017 PVL Open Conference.

-In 2018, she transferred back to Philippine Army Lady Troopers and she won best Libero in 2019.
+In 2018, she transferred back to Philippine Army and she won best Libero in 2019.

 In 2020, she played for the Petron Blaze Spikers in the PSL but the tournament was cancelled because of the COVID-19 pandemic.

-In 2021, she played again for the Philippine Army Lady Troopers.
+In 2021, she played again for the Philippine Army.
 In 2023, she became the captain of her team in the 2023 PVL All-Filipino Conference.